 You will finish assembling the portfolio, with a focus on writing the dissertation prospectus and the synthetic essays.
 You must complete at least one field section of your portfolio by December 15 of that year.
+Your complete Ph.D.
+Advisory Committee must be approved by the Associate Dean of the Graduate School before you can take a Prelim.
+Please make sure you have submitted the committee membership to the DGSA by February 1.
 The remaining field sections of the portfolio must be submitted to all committee members no later than March 15 of the third year.
 A final version of a dissertation prospectus must be distributed to all committee members at least two weeks before the Portfolio Workshop, typically held in April of the third year.
 Upon receipt of faculty assessments of all sections of the portfolio, your committee chair will review the portfolio in its entirety, including the dissertation prospectus, at which point he or she will notify you, other committee members and the DGS as to whether you may proceed to the oral Portfolio and Prospectus Workshop.